maxpatiiuk/dotfiles/README.md

 It also contains a handy `install.sh` and reinstall checklist for speeding up the setup after system reinstall.

-All of these files were tested to work on macOS Big Sur and Ubuntu Linux.
+All of these files were tested to work on macOS Big Sur.
+Some also work on Ubuntu Linux.

 ## Pre-install